atsushieno/augene-ng/README.md

 If you have VST2 SDK and would like to add support for VST2, open AugenePlayer.jucer in Projucer (and probably AudioPluginHost.jucer if you once tried to build it from build.sh) on Projucer and select `juce_audio_processors` module and enable VST(2) there, then save project.

-## kotractive, augene, and augene-gui
+## kotractive, augene, and augene-editor

 Another chunk of the application is the augene project builder (or "editor") which builds Compose for Desktop based GUI app/tool.